Lucas89Renan/Lucas89Renan/README.md

 - 🔭 I am in the process of transitioning my career to become a data analyst.
-- 🌱 I am currently improving my skills in Business Intelligence, Power BI and Machine Learning.
+- 🌱 I am currently improving my skills in Business Intelligence, Power BI and SQL
 <br>

 Main tools: